naga-nandyala/leave-app/README.md

 ## Future Enhancements

 Potential features for expansion:
-- Email notifications for OOO requests
+- One Email every Monday with snapshot of availability for next 2 weeks.
-- Team coverage recommendations
-- Export to popular calendar formats
-- Integration with HR systems
-- Multi-year calendar views
-- Approval workflows for OOO requests
+- Ability to download outlook calendar with non-blocking entries to inform about team member availability.

 ## Troubleshooting